Observational study

-In fields such as epidemiology, social sciences, psychology and statistics, an observational study draws inferences from a sample to a population where the independent variable is not under the control of the researcher because of ethical concerns or logistical constraints.
-One common observational study is about the possible effect of a treatment on subjects, where the assignment of subjects into a treated group versus a control group is outside the control of the investigator.
+In fields such as epidemiology, social sciences, psychology and statistics, an observational study draws conclusions without controlling the independent variable due to ethical or practical limitations.
+One common example studies the effect of a treatment, where the researcher does not assign subjects to treatment or control group.
 This is in contrast with experiments, such as randomized controlled trials, where each subject is randomly assigned to a treated group or a control group.
 Observational studies, for lacking an assignment mechanism, naturally present difficulties for inferential analysis.

 Motivation

 The independent variable may be beyond the control of the investigator for a variety of reasons: